How Did Finchley's Tally Ho Corner Get Its Name?

 So how did such an upbeat moniker come to be given to this patch of suburban London?

-The name has been around since the 1830s, and is said to originate from the Tally Ho Coaching Company which apparently used to have stables in the area ('tally-ho' being the nickname for a fast, horse-drawn coach).
+The name has been around since the 1830s, and is said to originate from the Independent Tally Ho coaching company which apparently used to have stables in the area ('tally-ho' being the nickname for a fast, horse-drawn coach).

-Little evidence of this company's existence is available today, but rumour has it that it ran coaches between London and Birmingham, a distance of around 110 miles, at a journey time of around 11 hours.
+The company's history is poorly documented, but it appears to have ran coaches between London and Birmingham, a distance of around 110 miles, at a journey time of around 11 hours.
+We've found adverts as far back as 1826 for the service, which terminated at Charing Cross.

 The 'Tally-Ho' London - Birmingham Stage Coach Passing Whittington College, Highgate, painted by James Pollard in 1836.
 Image from Tate, used under a Creative Commons licence